0xcacti/http1.1/README.md

 ## HTTP1.1 ... in C, for fun

-I learned the syntax of C.  I want to build a real project in it to really get the most out of learning at least the basics of C.  I haven't really worked in a manual memory management language before, so I decided to build this.

-I'm going to use these ... as refences

-Okay, so we are marching ahead with libmill.
-It' seems fine.
+Okay, so this is my first real project in C.  I have never implemented http1.1 or used C before, so this is probably a miserable implementation.
+However, it was a really good experience and I learned quite a lot from it.